NickCopeland/Data-Pipeline/README.md

 ## This project is in progress
-This project was created to have fun working with AWS and other data engineering tools after earning an AWS Certified Developer - Associate certification.
+This project is being created to have fun working with AWS and other data engineering tools after earning an AWS Certified Developer - Associate certification.

 ## Tools